Founded June 2010

 We are an intentionally small, human-sized, family-owned publishing house committed to the creation and distribution of high-quality paper, digital, and audio content for the world market.

-Managing Director Edward Renehan founded New Street Communications in the spring of 2010.
+Managing Director Edward Renehan founded New Street Communications in the spring of 2010 to publish his own books and those of others.
 Over the course of a 37-year career Renehan has done editorial development and marketing for such organizations as Random House, Harper Collins, Springer-Verlag, Osborne/McGraw Hill and Simon & Schuster.
 His consulting clients have included Book of the Month Club, Facts-on-File, Chelsea House, and the publications division of the United States Holocaust Memorial Museum, and he has lectured at NYU's Stern School of Business and other colleges and universities.
 Renehan has written for The Wall Street Journal, The San Francisco Chronicle and Hearst's Veranda, and is the author of more than 20 books (plus ghostwriter on still more) published by such imprints as Oxford University Press, Crown, Doubleday, and Basic/Perseus.
 After holding positions at such firms as St. Martin's Press and Wiley, Renehan served seven years as Director of Computer Publishing Programs for the Book Clubs Division of Macmillan (later renamed Newbridge Book Clubs, a Division of K-III Holdings/PriMedia).
 He sometimes publishes commentary here, and he has appeared frequently on C-SPAN's BookTV.
 With Stewart Brand and others, he is a founding/charter member of The Long Now Foundation.
 Check Ed's LinkedIn profile and Twitter Feed.
 BTW, Ed also works as a freelance editor/ghostwriter.

 Dark Hall Press Editorial Director William Renehan is an alumnus of SUNY New Paltz and the University of Rhode Island.
 Added to the staff in October of 2011, he is tasked with developing our fiction imprint focused on the genres of Horror and Sci-Fi.
 His maternal grandfather having been Senior Vice President of Barnes & Noble Booksellers, William represents the third generation of his family in the book business.
 William is author of The Art of Darkness: Meditations on the Effect of Horror Fiction (2013), and other books.